Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 5. Compute the root hash of the Log Tree, the root hash of the provisional Prefix Tree, and verify the signature in `tree_head.signature`:

+   1. For each entry in `subtree`, compute the root hash of the Certificate Subtree.
+This is done by interpreting `SubtreeInclusionProof.inclusion` as an inclusion proof in the Certificate Subtree for `SubtreeInclusionProof.position`.
+If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

-   1. Compute the root hash of the Certificate Subtree as it exists in the provisional Prefix Tree.
-If the `sequencing` field is present, also compute the root hash of the Certificate Subtree as it exists in the subsequent log entry.
-Both of these are done by interpreting `subtree.inclusion` as a proof of inclusion in the Certificate Subtree for `subtree.position`.
-If the `sequencing` field is present, `subtree.inclusion` additionally contains the minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `sequencing.size`.
-If the client advertised a provisional tree head, the full subtrees of the Certificate Subtree as it existed in the advertised tree head are assumed to be known and will not be repeated.
+    2. For each entry in `sequencing`, compute the root hash of the Certificate Subtree.
+The inclusion proof in the `subtree` entry for the same search key will additionally contain the minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `SequencingProof.size`.

-   2. With the root hash of the Certificate Subtree and the other fields in `subtree`, compute the Prefix Tree leaf hash for the provisional Prefix Tree.
-If the `sequencing` field is present, use the fields of `sequencing` to compute the Prefix Tree leaf hash for the subsequent log entry.
+    3. With the root hashes of the Certificate Subtrees and the other fields in `subtree` and `sequencing`, compute the Prefix Tree leaf hash for each lookup that was done.
+As mentioned earlier, each search key in the Current Authenticated Search Keys list is looked up in the provisional Prefix Tree and each search key in the Past Authenticated Search Keys list is looked up in the subsequent log entry.

-   3. Compute the root hash of the Log Tree with `combined` (which may require the Prefix Tree leaf hash for the subsequent log entry).
-Note that the full subtrees of the Log Tree advertised by the client are assumed to already be known and will not be repeated.
+    4. With the Prefix Tree leaf hashes, compute the root hash of the Log Tree with `combined` and the root hash of the provisional Prefix Tree.
+If the client advertised a provisional tree head, the inclusion proof in `combined` will also function as a consistency proof as described in
-   4. With the provisional Prefix Tree leaf hash and the proof in `prefix`, compute the provisional Prefix Tree root hash.
+      {{Section 3.2 of KEYTRANS}}.

 When `proof_type` is set to `same_standard`, this indicates that the inclusion proof is against the same tree head that was specified in the